sbennett1990/mk-mono-template/readme.md

 * mono.prog.mk		- building programs from source files
 * mono.lib.mk		- support for building libraries (i.e. projects that aren't part of the 'main' program)

+These include files can be included in your primary *Makefile* like so:

+	.include "mono.prog.mk"

+These should be included at the **end** of your *Makefile*.

 ### mono.prog.mk

 The include file **"mono.prog.mk"** handles building C# programs